Jefferson C. Davis: Missouri

 By the end of August, Davis received orders to succeed Brigadier General Ulysses S. Grant as commander of forces in northwestern Missouri.
 His headquarters were in Jefferson City, Missouri, with approximately 16,000 Confederate troops nearby.
-General Fremont had great concerns that the Confederate troops, commanded by Generals McCullough and Sterling Price, would set their eyes on St. Louis as a potential target.
+General Fremont had great concerns that the Confederate troops, commanded by Generals McCulloch and Sterling Price, would set their eyes on St. Louis as a potential target.
 Davis's command grew quickly, starting at 12,000 at the beginning of September and expanding to 18,000 to 20,000 by the end of the month.
 Initially, Davis spent time building fortifications to fend off possible attack on the capital city.
 Once his defensive plan had been completed, he planned an offensive campaign, but materiel was refused to Davis.
 That may have contributed to losing the Battle of Lexington.

 In December 1861, he took command of the 3rd Division, Army of the Southwest.
 He pursued Confederate troops through southern Missouri, as they retreated toward and into Arkansas.
 In March 1862, his division attacked the Confederates at the Battle of Pea Ridge.
-Davis's distinguished service at Pea Ridge was rewarded in May 1862, and he received a field promotion commensurate with his command of a Division Commander, brevetted to Brigadier General.
+Davis's distinguished service at Pea Ridge was rewarded in May 1862 when he received a field promotion commensurate with his division command.
+He was made Brigadier General with the rank backdated to December 18, 1861.

 At the Siege of Corinth, he commanded the 4th Division, Army of the Mississippi.